TR4V0LT4/rainfall/bonus0/walkthrough.md

 Key Addresses:

-local_3a starts at 0xbfffe680 (contains A’s from test input). saved EBP at 0xbfffe6ac (42 bytes from 0xbfffe680, contains 0x43434300).
+combined starts at 0xbfffe680 (contains A’s from test input). saved EBP at 0xbfffe6ac (42 bytes from 0xbfffe680, contains 0x43434300).
 Return address at 0xbfffe6b0 (46 bytes from 0xbfffe680, contains 0x43434343).
-0xbfffe6d0 (target address in payload) is beyond local_3a, likely where shellcode lands.
+0xbfffe6d0 (target address in payload) is beyond combined, likely where shellcode lands.